steriley/steriley.com/README.md

 # Stephen Riley

-Experienced TypeScript Developer specialising in modern front-end and Node.js development, with a strong focus on scalable applications and AI integrations.
+I'm a TypeScript developer based in Manchester, UK, specialising in modern front-end and Node.js development.
+I focus on building scalable, high-performance applications with clean architecture and intelligent design.

-Skilled in Vue, TypeScript, and full-stack development, along with experience building AI-powered solutions, including chatbots and automation tools.
+With deep expertise in Vue, TypeScript, and full-stack development, I’ve delivered robust solutions across finance, media, e-commerce, and e-learning.

-Background in delivering high-performance web applications across finance, media, e-commerce, and e-learning, with a passion for clean, maintainable code and intelligent system design.
-Based in Manchester, UK.
+My work often involves integrating AI technologies from chatbots to automation tools to create smarter, more responsive user experiences.

+I care deeply about writing maintainable code, designing systems that scale, and collaborating with teams to bring thoughtful products to life.
+Whether you're building something new or refining an existing platform, I bring clarity, precision, and a passion for solving real-world problems with elegant code.